Influencer Enneagram Types: Why Type 3s Dominate Instagram

 Platform fit: Low.
 Type 5s find the exposure exhausting.

-Style: Deep dives, educational content, minimal personal revelation, expertise-focused.
+Style: Deep dives, educational content, minimal personal revelation, expertise as identity, “no I will not do a face reveal.”

 Struggle: Social media requires presence.
-Type 5s need withdrawal.
+Type 5s recharge by disappearing.

-Example niche: Science explanation, niche expertise, tutorial deep-dives.
+Example niche: Science explainers, niche expertise, history breakdowns, tutorial archives.

 Quote: “I post once a week.
 That’s already more than I want.”